 Data Tab

-Only users with the Creator or Admin license types will be able to view and manage data.
-On the Data page, you can view the data sources, or “models”, that you can access.
+Only users with the Creator or Admin license type can view and manage data.
+The Data area has two tabs—Sources and Datasets—where you create and manage the data that powers your charts.

 1. From the Overview page, use the search bar to ask questions about your data using natural language and get an AI-generated visualization.
 You may also see suggestions for existing visualizations that answer your question.